evan-buss/openbooks/README.md

 ## Optional Flags

-- `--no-browser-downloads`: Prevents downloads from being served to the browser for security reasons.
+- `--no-browser-downloads`: Prevents downloads from being served to the browser.
 - `--organize-downloads`: Organizes downloaded books into subdirectories by author and title, e.g. `/books/Author/Title/Book.ext`.
 - `--replace-space <char>`: Replaces spaces in author and title directory names with the specified character.
-For example, `--replace-space _` will save `Amy Taco` as `Amy_Taco`.
+For example, `--replace-space _` will save `Firstname Lastname` as `Firstanme_Lastname`.
 Leave empty to preserve spaces.
 Works with `--organize-downloads`.

 #### Examples